turingschool/front-end-curriculum/projects/weather-forecast.md

 We'll be using the OpenWeatherMap API to retrieve weather data.
 You'll need to [sign up for an API key](http://openweathermap.org/appid) to make any data requests.

 ### Repo
 Webpack and react dependencies have been setup for you in the [weather-app repo](https://github.com/turingschool-examples/weather-forecast).
 Fork this repo and follow the setup instructions in the README.
+You'll notice that the repo has been created using the `create-react-app` boilerplate.

+Note: The repo has a few additional things set up for you out of the box.
+This does not mean you can't make changes to how the app is structured, but there are some pieces that might look unfamiliar.
+These include (but are not limited to) the `routes.js` file, `applyMiddleware`, `createLogger`, and `thunk`.

+You are **STRONGLY ENCOURAGED** to do a research spike on these elements before diving into coding this project.
+We are fully aware that you haven't worked with some of these concepts before, but the ultimate goal of this project is to emphasize heavy use of documentation and to encourage a 'divide and conquer' mentality among your group members.

 ### General Requirements